camoy/amath/README.md

 	make
 	make install

-The unit tests can also be run from `make`.
+The `amath` unit tests can be run with the `test` target.

 	make test

-The official unit tests can also be run from `make`.
+The official AsciiMath unit tests can be run with the `otest` target.

 	make otest

-The tests can be checked for memory leaks.
+The `memory` target uses `valgrind` to check for memory leaks in the `amath` unit tests.

 	make memory